littbarskiadeh/node-typescript-api/readme.md

-REST API built with TypeScript on NodeJS&ExpressJS
+REST API built with TypeScript on NodeJS & ExpressJS with full CRUD functionality (using Data Access Objects for storage).

+** Version 2 replaces the In-memory DB with MongoDB.
+Check out other branch on repo

 Backend code Architecture supports
  - services